 What support is available after an abortion?

-Support services, including counselling and support groups, are available for individuals who need emotional or psychological assistance following an abortion.
+Support services, including counselling and support groups, are available for individuals who require emotional or psychological assistance following an abortion.

 How long can I return to normal activities after an abortion?